RazerMoon/strips/README.md

 The website is quite slow.
 I don't know if this is due to the code or the host, but optimising the code would make the process of being a controller a lot less painful.
 Switching to NodeJS or Go would also speed up the website, especially the actual strips system.

-*P.S.
-Switching to arrow functions would also be nice.*

 > Beware, I am new to PHP and jQuery.
 I might write that I think the way something being done on the website is not good, however it may actually be the best option and I just don't know.
 Feel free to correct me on any misconceptions that I may have in the issues below.
+Also, I know this system is a placeholder but I am nitpicking for the sake of improving my strips system.

 ### **Live edit issues**